 It’s no secret that healthcare is changing rapidly.
 New technology, payment models, and shifting government regulations can be hard to keep straight.
 At the center of all this change remains the relationship between a doctor and a patient — but even that is changing.

 A 2016 study of nearly 1,800 people that examined what patients want most from their healthcare experience found that 75% of patients want a more personalized relationship with their providers, and 60% of patients want more affordable and transparent pricing.
 The study also revealed that convenience and digital tools were major patient priorities.
 These things help empower patients so they can be active participants in their own healthcare.

 Here are four strategies healthcare practices can use to meet changing patient desires, empower them to take a more active role in their own care (a crucial capability for succeeding under value-based contracts), and increase their patient retention.

 A website that is easy to find through search is the foundation for any practice to constantly engage and empower patients.
 At this point it’s basically table stakes for any practice looking to take things to the next level.
-It’s a place to build trust with patients outside the exam room through a patient portal, resource libraries, and more.
+It’s a place to build trust with and empower patients outside the exam room through a patient portal, resource libraries, and more.